 Ovulation monitoring is essential in every fertility treatment.
 This can be done easily with the help of home ovulation predictor kits.
 The urine of the woman is tested for the presence or increase of luteinizing hormone.
 If an ovulation kit indicates positive, then ovulation will take place in the next 2-3 days.
 This helps in planning the sperm injection process into the uterus.
 Monitoring is done with the help of ultrasounds and blood tests but this process is not painful.
 (5)

 3- Preparing sperm for injecting into the female partner

-Semen of the male partner consists of sperm.
+The semen of the male partner consists of sperm.
 The sperm is separated from the semen with the help of “washing” step in the laboratory.
-After the sperm washing procedure, sperms are ready to be used for fertilization procedure.
-It is made sure that only sperms are injected for successful fertilization and formation of an embryo.
+After the sperm washing procedure, sperms are ready to be used for the fertilization procedure.
+It is made sure that only sperms are injected for successful fertilization and the formation of an embryo.
 If semen gets injected unknowingly, then it can cause infections to the female partner.
+(6)

 4- Main performing step (Injecting Sperms into Uterus)

 The gynecologist asks the patient to lie down on the table in the lithotomy position (knees flexed and thighs apart).
 Then, the doctor takes the sperm sample and injects it into the uterus of the female.
 This is done with the help of an instrument known as a speculum.
 This main step takes around 5-10 minutes.
 The instrument is inserted through the vagina, passing through the cervix into the uterus for fertilizing the egg.
 This step is not painful but it can cause discomfort to some women.
 (7)